-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board ("IASB").
-The significant accounting policies applied in the preparation of the consolidated financial statements are set out in note 3.
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards.
+The material accounting policies applied in the preparation of the consolidated financial statements are set out in note 3.
 These consolidated financial statements comply with the requirements of IFRS.
-These requirements have been applied consistently for the years ended December 31, 2022 and 2021.
+These requirements have been applied consistently for the years ended December 31, 2023 and 2022.